Clinical trials can offer hope for many people and may help researchers find better treatments for others in the future.

-Scientific and medical researchers who wish to submit a proposal for access to our data may send an inquiry by clicking here.
+Scientific and medical researchers who wish to submit a proposal for access to our data may send an inquiry.

 All of our clinical trials are designed, conducted and monitored in accordance with the same global standards, whether they take place in the U.S. or elsewhere around the world.